Kishanpatel2424/FinalProject/README.md

 This application consist of a SQL Database File.

-In Prder to run this APplication first Insert the database into a MySQL or Azure Clear DB.
+To run this Application first Insert the database into a MySQL or Azure Clear DB.

-The change the connection information necessary in ConnectionManager.Java file
+Then change the connection information necessary in ConnectionManager.Java file

 The next step is to Enjoy.